Fluorescence-Tools/tttrlib/docs/imaging.rst

 detection of fluorescence is fairly constant over the cell, while the intensity varies in this particular sample.

-For more detailed analysis the fluorescence decays contained in the 4D image (frame, x, y, fluorescence decay) returned by ``get_decay_image`` can be used, e.g., by analyzing fluorescence decay histograms.
+For more detailed analysis the fluorescence decays contained in the 4D image (frame, x, y, fluorescence decay) returned by ``get_fluorescence_decay_image`` can be used, e.g., by analyzing fluorescence decay histograms.
 A full example that generates a fluorescence decay containing all photons of the 30 frames is shown below.

 .. literalinclude:: plots/imaging_tutorial_2.py